eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

 weekend.
 The HN commenter will blame the programmer for failing to audit the quarter-million lines of code in their dependencies.

-But, as I wrote in the Austral intro post, blaming the programmer will change
+But, as I wrote in the [Austral intro post][intro], blaming the programmer will change nothing:

-nothing:
+[intro]: /article/introducing-austral

+>If planes were flown like we write code, we’d have daily crashes, of course,
+>but beyond that, the response to every plane crash would be: “only a bad pilot
+>blames their plane!
+If they’d read subparagraph 71 of section 7.1.5.5 of the
+>C++, er, 737 spec, they’d know that at 13:51 PM on the vernal equinox the wings
+>fall off the plane.”
+>
+>This doesn’t happen in aviation, because in aviation we have decided,
+>correctly, that human error is an intrinsic and inseparable part of human
+>activity.
+And so we have built concentric layers of mechanical checks and
+>balances around pilots, to take on part of the load of flying.
+Because humans
+>are tired, they are burned out, they have limited focus, limited working
+>memory, they are traumatized by writing executable YAML, etc.

 Discipline doesn't fix type errors: type systems do.
 Discipline doesn't fix memory leaks and buffer overflow: ownership types do.
 Similarly, security